Current models made in modern or baroque format:

 A note on violins: Though each model's slightly different size and shape influences their voicing and feel, my intention is not that they perform fundamentally differently from one another - that at each step of the making process, I've made a decision to guide the instrument in a direction I want it to go that I think the materials I've chosen want it to go.
 Subtle differences mean the world of course, and the various models simply allow us to dial in a fit and feel that matches the player, but in each case resulting in something that is fun to play, quick to speak, and possessive of a wide dynamic range with a reserve of power.

 To give a few examples: the da Salo is the smallest model with the strongest arching; the Alard, a del Gesù model, a bit bigger; the Scarampella, based on del Gesù's big 'Cannon'.
 The 'Stradish Kemp' is a model that has Strad-like C bouts on a del Gesù mold.
-Amazing how much a model can change by corner block carving alone (which goes to show just how much flexibility can be found in a single form.)
+(Amazing how much a model can change by corner block carving alone; which goes to show just how much flexibility can be found in a single form.)
 The Testore is another model that quite simply works: Based on an instrument by Carlo Antonio with a flat back scroll and scratched back purfling typical of the maker.
-It is a model with a serious amount of style; which makes sense to me - Milan the source of all things fashionable.
+It is a model with a serious amount of style; which makes sense to me - Milan a source of a bit of high fashion.

 Not to say which is better.
 Not at all.
 But there are variations here that make a significant difference for each particular player, who of course has a body geometry all their own.
 For instance, it is interesting to compare the three violas in the middle - the 'Maggini', the 'Gennaro', the 'da Salo' - where each has one thing in common with the one next to it.
 The Maggini and the Gennaro both have the same body length but the Maggini a shorter string length.
 The Gennaro and da Salo share a string length but the body length of the da Salo is larger.
-How long should you extend your left arm?
+How far should you extend your left arm?
 How wide should your fingers spread?
-How far away should your bow be from your body?
-As much as they influence current performance, these questions are crucial to the violist's comfort, health, and stamina in the near term as well as the long.
+What distance should your bow be from your body?
+As much as they influence current performance, these questions are crucial to the violist's comfort, stamina, and health in the long term as much as, if not more so than the near.

 A note on cellos: I've spent a long time considering the cello models I use, how to improve them, and where each one might appeal to whom.
 The Testore started as a bench-top copy of an instrument made by Carlo Giuseppe in 1692.
 Held in the collection of the Paris Opera Orchestra and quite magnificent with a glorious and earthy willow back, beech ribs and scroll with flecks dancing all over the place.
 Similar to a B-form Strad in the upper and middle bouts, this model has a much larger lower bout which contributes to the powerful bass of this, my largest cello, while not compromising the easily navigated shape imparted by the Strad-like upper bout.
 (The Peter of Venice below is another story entirely!)